-"Any person or organization intending to operate a facility or to conduct an activity shall submit to the regulatory body a notification and, as appropriate, an application for authorization".
+"Any person or organization intending to operate a facility or to conduct an activity shall submit to the regulatory body a notification and, as appropriate, an application for authorization."

-3.74.
-The notification and, as appropriate, the application for authorization should be submitted on forms prescribed by the regulatory body with information that is commensurate with the level of radiation risk associated with operating the facility or conducting the activity.
+- 3.74.
+The notification and, as appropriate, the application for authorization should be submitted on forms prescribed by the regulatory body with information that is commensurate with the level of radiation risk associated with operating the facility or conducting the activity. - 3.75.
+Requirement 23 of GSR Part 1 (Rev. 1) [2] states that:

-"Authorization by the regulatory body, including specification of the conditions necessary for safety, shall be a prerequisite for all those facilities and activities that are not either explicitly exempted or approved by means of a notification process.-"
+"Authorization by the regulatory body, including specification of the conditions necessary for safety, shall be a prerequisite for all those facilities and activities that are not either explicitly exempted or approved by means of a notification process."

-3.76.
-The concepts of notification, authorization by registration, and authorization by licensing broadly represent a graded approach to regulatory control based upon the levels of risk or the nature of the facility or activity.
+- 3.76.
+The concepts of notification, authorization by registration, and authorization by licensing broadly represent a graded approach to regulatory control based upon the levels of risk or the nature of the facility or activity. - 3.77.

-3.77.
 The regulatory body is required to determine which facilities or activities are to be exempted from the requirements for notification or authorization, using as the basis for this determination the criteria for exemption specified in Schedule I of GSR Part 3 [3] or any exemption levels specified by the regulatory body on the basis of these criteria.

-3.78.
-A notification is "[a] document submitted to the regulatory body by a person or organization to notify an intention to carry out a practice or other use of a sourcedocument submitted to the regulatory body by any person or organization to notify an intention to carry out a practice or other use of a source" [8].
+- 3.78.
+A notification is "[a] document submitted to the regulatory body by a person or organization to notify an intention to carry out a practice or other use of a source" [8]. - 3.79.

-3.79.
 For some activities that are suitable for exemption, there may be particular reasons why a notification should be submitted (e.g. to prevent uncontrolled waste disposal).